Kaplan & Stratton

 10. Are powers of attorney from a local airline in favour of a lessor or mortgagee likely to be effective to allow the lessor or mortgagee to deregister the aircraft?
 Can such powers be irrevocable, be governed by a foreign law and/or do they need to be in any particular form for local recognition?

 Yes and such powers of attorney from a local airline in favour of a lessor or mortgagee would be effective to allow the lessor or mortgagee to deregister the aircraft.
 They can be irrevocable.
-They must be governed by Kenya law and they must bear the seal of the company attested by two directors or one director and the company secretary of that company and they must be stamped.
+They must be governed by Kenyan law and they must be properly executed by the company in accordance with its constitutional documents and the provisions of the Companies Act, 2015.
+The power of attorney must also be stamped with duty properly assessed by the Collector of Stamp Duties.
+This amount is nominal.

 11. Are there any charges which would have to be paid before an aircraft can be deregistered from your national register (e.g. local air navigation fees)?